Kaciras/deasync/README.md

 deasync
 =======
-deasync turns async function into sync, implemented with a blocking mechanism by way of calling Node.js event loop at JavaScript layer.
+deasync turns async function into sync, implemented with a blocking mechanism by calling Node.js event loop at JavaScript layer.
 The core of deasync is writen in C++.

 ## Motivation
 Suppose you maintain a library that exposes a function <code>getData</code>.
 Your users call it to get actual data: